vishakha-ramani/inferno-autoscaler/docs/tutorials/parameter-estimation.md

 # Guide to Offline Benchmarking for WVA's Model Analyzer

 This guide explains how to collect performance parameters (alpha, beta, gamma, delta) for WVA's model analyzer using offline benchmarking.
-We will use `vllm` for model serving and `guidellm` for benchmarking, all deployed on OpenShift.
+We will use `vllm` for model serving and `guidellm` for benchmarking, all deployed on a cluster.

 ## Overview